developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/admin/index.md

  * **Low Battery** – Filters devices that have surpassed the [Low Power Alert Threshold](../config) value defined in the Settings tab and are therefore in low battery state.
 Low Battery devices require attention to be charged before the battery becomes depleted, preventing loss of device tracking.
      * **On Charge** – Filters devices that are powered and in the charge state.

 A search can be conducted based on device information from the table columns: Status, Connection State, AP Name, Battery State, Device Name, Device Model, Device Serial #, and Tags.
-In the Active tab, click the magnifying glass to produce a drop down menu and select the data to search.
-Depending on the data being searched, a prompt may appear to select data to refine the search.
+In the Active tab, click the magnifying glass to produce a dropdown menu and select the data to search.
+Depending on the data being searched, additional options may be available for selection to refine the search.
 If required, enter in the text to search when prompted.

 Notes:
 * If no icon is displayed in the battery status column, it indicates that the device battery is not being charged and there is sufficient device battery charge.